ClimbsRocks/aPlayfulLife/index.md

 ### Clues
+Bahahahaha.

+Two notable caveats: there are two nature areas that are not technically National Parks that I included.
+One is our most-visited park by nearly any metric I can think of, and the other is our most-visited park by the other metrics I can think of.
+They've both played such a large role in our travels that it would feel misleading to leave them out of a list like this.

 - This park has some of the earliest human artworks we have ever seen- fitting given that we were staying in an ancient village while visiting.
 - On our travels, you told me that what humans tried to erect as a barrier, a symbol of oppression spanning an entire continent, animals managed to turn into their own greenway.
 This NP is the closest NP to that spot.
 - What's the only park left?
 It was divided up into three separate sections.